Arsenal21/all-in-one-wordpress-security/all-in-one-wp-security/readme.txt

 None

 == Changelog ==
+= tdo 4.2.6 =
+- Fixed bug - Replaced date_i18n with current_time to prevent cases where some localisations produce foreign characters in date stamp output.

 = 4.2.5 =
 - Fixed bug - added code which caters for mysql view definitions when DB prefix is changed.